Demographics of Brazil: South

 From São Leopoldo and Novo Hamburgo, the German immigrants spread into others areas of Rio Grande do Sul, mainly close to sources of rivers.
 The whole region of Vale dos Sinos was populated by Germans.
 During the 1830s and part of the 1840s German immigration to Brazil was interrupted due to conflicts in the country (Ragamuffin War).
 The immigration restarted after 1845 with the creation of new colonies.
 The most important ones were Blumenau, in 1850, and Joinville in 1851, both in Santa Catarina state; these attracted thousands of German immigrants to the region.
 In the next five decades, other 28 thousand Germans were brought to Rio Grande do Sul to work as small farmers in the countryside.
 By 1914, it is estimated that 50 thousand Germans settled in this state.

 Another immigration boom to this region started in 1875.
 Communities with Italian immigrants were also created in southern Brazil.
 The first colonies to be populated by Italians were created in the highlands of Rio Grande do Sul (Serra Gaúcha).
 These were Garibaldi and Bento Gonçalves.
 These immigrants were predominantly from Veneto, in northern Italy.
 After five years, in 1880, the great numbers of Italian immigrants arriving caused the Brazilian government to create another Italian colony, Caxias do Sul.
 After initially settling in the government-promoted colonies, many of the Italian immigrants spread themselves into other areas of Rio Grande do Sul seeking further opportunities.

 They created many other Italian colonies on their own, mainly in highlands, because the lowlands were already populated by Germans and native gaúchos.
 The Italian established many vineyards in the region.
 Nowadays, the wine produced in these areas of Italian colonization in southern Brazil is much appreciated within the country, though little is available for export.
 In 1875, the first Italian colonies were established in Santa Catarina, which lies immediately to the north of Rio Grande do Sul.
 The colonies gave rise to towns such as Criciúma, and later also spread further north, to Paraná.

 A significant number of Poles have settled in Southern Brazil.
 The first immigrants arrived in 1869 and until 1959, it is estimated that over 100,000 Poles migrated to Brazil, 95% of whom were peasants.
 The State of Paraná received the majority of Polish immigrants, who settled mainly in the region of Curitiba, in the towns of Mallet, Cruz Machado, São Matheus do Sul, Irati, and União da Vitória.

 Southeast

-The Southeastern region of Brazil is the most ethnically diverse part of the country.
-Europeans make up 55.16% of its population, those of mixed-race 35.69%, and African descent 7.91%.
-It has the largest percentage of Asian Brazilians, composing 0.8%, and a small Amerindian community (0.2%).